swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 #### Regex limitations

+In order to help avoid parsing ambiguities, a regex literal will not be parsed if it starts with a space, tab, or `)` character.
+Though the latter is already invalid regex syntax.

+<details><summary>Rationale</summary>

-Another ambiguity with `/.../` arises when it is used to start a new line.
+This is due to 2 main ambiguities.
+The first of which arises when a `/.../` regex literal is used to start a new line.
 This is particularly problematic for result builders, where we expect it to be frequently used, for example:

 ```swift
 Builder {